xSardine/AMQ-Stuff/NyamuCommandWindow/README.md

 Currently, the script let you press alt+p to open the command windows

+Nyamu's script if you would rather use chat: https://github.com/nyamu-amq/amq_scripts/blob/master/amqChatCommands.user.js

 ## Usage
 ### How to download it
 Download tampermonkey, and copy and paste the content of the .js file in a new tampermonkey script